-- Develop mathematical models, methods and algorithms to accurately describe and predict the behavior of complex systems involving processes that span vastly different time and/or length scales. - Advance key areas of computer science that: - Enable the design and development of extreme scale computing systems and their effective use in the path to scientific discoveries; and - Transform extreme scale data from experiments and simulations into scientific insight. - Advance key areas of computational science and discovery that support SC's missions through mutually beneficial partnerships. - Develop and deliver forefront computational, networking and collaboration tools and facilities that enable scientists worldwide to work together to extend the frontiers of science.
+- Develop mathematical models, methods and algorithms to accurately describe and predict the behavior of complex systems involving processes that span vastly different time and/or length scales. - Advance key areas of computer science that: - Enable the design and development of extreme scale computing systems and their effective use in the path to scientific discoveries; and - Transform extreme scale data from experiments and simulations into scientific insight. - Advance key areas of computational science and discovery that support the missions of the Office of Science through mutually beneficial partnerships. - Develop and deliver forefront computational, networking and collaboration tools and facilities that enable scientists worldwide to work together to extend the frontiers of science.

-The computing resources and high-speed networks required to meet SC needs exceed the stateof- the-art by a significant margin.
+The computing resources and high-speed networks required to meet Office of Science needs exceed the state-of- the-art by a significant margin.
 Furthermore, the system software, algorithms, software tools and libraries, programming models and the distributed software environments needed to accelerate scientific discovery through modeling and simulation are beyond the realm of commercial interest.
-To establish and maintain DOE's modeling and simulation leadership in scientific areas that are important to its mission, ASCR operates Leadership Computing facilities a high-performance production computing center, and a high-speed network, implementing a broad base research portfolio in applied mathematics, computer and network sciences, and computational science to solve complex problems on computational resources that are on a trajectory to reach exascale within a few years.
+To establish and maintain DOE's modeling and simulation leadership in scientific areas that are important to its mission, ASCR operates Leadership Computing facilities a high-performance production computing center, and a high-speed network, implementing a broad base research portfolio in applied mathematics, computer and network sciences, and computational science to solve complex problems on computational resources that are on a trajectory to reach exascale within a few years and beyond.